edinburgh-napier/set09121/lectures/lecture10.md

 # Possible Evil Tree Solutions

-To Fix this We need either:
+To fix this we need to either:
-- Multiple Inheritance (Which C++ doesn't have) <!-- .element: class="fragment" -->
+- Use multiple Inheritance (Danger Zone, bugs) <!-- .element: class="fragment" -->
-- Or Interfaces (Which C++ doesn't have) <!-- .element: class="fragment" -->
+- Use interfaces (which C++ can emulate, tediously) <!-- .element: class="fragment" -->

-C++ as a language doesn't have these natively, but it doesn't stop us from adding it ourselves. <!-- .element: class="fragment" -->
+- Throw our design in the bin, unceremoniously, and... <!-- .element: class="fragment" -->
+- **USE COMPOSITION, NOT INHERITANCE** <!-- .element: class="fragment" -->

 ---